Malabarba/lisp-assistant/README.md

 The best way to learn about all of these is to read the description of lisa-mode (C-h f lisa-mode RET).

-To get the most our of Lisa, you need to give her a bit of data to work with, so here's a sample configuration:
+To get the most out of Lisa, you need to give her a bit of data to work with, so here's a sample configuration:

     (require 'lisa)